 This amendment provides the authority for the Donor District to allocate surplus increments with the Recipient District.
-No other additional project costs are involved, and the statement of kind, number and location of proposed public works and other projects as documented in the Original Project Plan document remains in effect.
+No other additional project costs are involved, and the statement of kind, number and location of proposed public works and other projects as documented in the Original and/or Amended Project Plan Documents remains in effect.

-Economic Feasibility Study, Financing Methods, and the Time When Costs or Monetary Obligations Related are to be Incurred
+SECTION 9: Economic Feasibility Study, Financing Methods, and the Time When Costs or Monetary Obligations Related are to be Incurred